Christian Cueva: Santos

 On 7 February 2019, Cueva returned to Brazil after agreeing to a one-year loan deal with Santos FC, with an obligation to buy on a three-year contract on 31 January 2020, for an estimated fee of € 6 million.

 In September 2019, Cueva was caught fighting on a nightclub in Santos, being subsequently dropped from the first team squad.
 Santos president José Carlos Peres later requested the lining up of Cueva in a TV interview, which was later dismissed by the club's director of football Paulo Autuori.

 Despite appearing on time for the 2020 pre-season, Cueva left Santos in late January, being later found in Argentina; in the meantime, Santos tried to negotiate the player San Lorenzo unsuccessfully.
 Cueva later attempted to rescind his contract with the club through FIFA, after alleging unpaid wages; he also reached an agreement with Pachuca.

 On 14 February 2020, FIFA authorized Cueva to play for the Mexican club, while also authorizing Santos to charge for a restitution fee for his transfer.

 Pachuca

 On 15 February 2020, after FIFA's clearance, Pachuca announced the signing of Cueva.

 Yeni Malatyaspor

 In August 2020, Cueva moved to Turkish club Yeni Malatyaspor.

 Al-Fateh

 In January 2021, Cueva moved to Saudi Arabian club Al-Fateh.
 On 4 February 2021, he made his debut for Al-Fateh in a 4–1 away loss against Al-Ittihad.

 Alianza Lima (loan)

 On 13 March 2023, Cueva returned to Peruvian Liga 1 club Alianza Lima.

 Cienciano

 In September 2024 he signed for Cienciano.
+He distinguished himself at the 2015 Copa Sudamericana, where he led his team to the round of 16.

+Emelec

+In May 2025, he left Cienciano and signed with Emelec in Ecuador.

+Juan Pablo II College

+In December 2025 Cueva returned to Peru and signed with Juan Pablo II College, to play in the 2026 Peruvian championship.